 There’s nothing like reading the girls’ stories about life in every decade across a hundred years in their own words.
 Sample the voices of ten decades.

-100 Years in the Life of an American Girl is the first book in the 100 Years in the Life series.
+Girlhood in America is the first book in the 100 Years in the Life series.
 There’s much more to come, and you can read all about it here.

 Have a good story to share with 100 Years in the Life?
 It could be published in the next book in the series.
 You don’t even need to be a writer.

-You’ll read about the juicy real-life stuff, from the days before telephones to the times toys turned digital.
+This is the juicy real-life stuff, from the times before telephones to the days toys turned digital.

-Explore the website!
-Enjoy the slideshow — some of the photos from the book.
+Enjoy the slideshow — these are some photos from the book.
 Read excerpts.
-Be entertained by the blog the blog about a century of American life.
+Have fun with the blog about a century of American life.
 Submit your idea for your own story for the next book in the series.
-If your story is selected to be published, I’ll be in touch with submission details or to set up an interview if you prefer your story written for you.
+If it is selected to be published, I’ll contact you with submission details or set up an interview if you prefer your story to be written for you.